JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step16](./steps/step16.png)

-I will add some files and directories which won’t be part of the docker image.
+I will add some files and directories which won’t be part of the Docker image.

 I will rebuild the image and provide the tag as shown in the DockerHub.
 As we have already **latest** tag, we will create a tag with version **1.0**

 Now, we are going to push the image to DockerHub, before that we need to authenticate our credentials.

-I will type the below command and pass the credentials (username & password) :
+I will type the below command and pass the credentials (username & password):

 ```bash
 docker login